frank-emrich/freezeml-pldi2020-artifact/README.md

 Program F10 only type-checks in a version of FreezeML that does not obey the value restriction.
 We will clarify this in the final version of the paper.

-Further, we have discovered that examples F3 and F4 need an annotation on the variable x, which we will also fix in the final version of the paper.
+Further, we have discovered that examples F3 and F4 need an annotation on the variable `x`, which we will also fix in the final version of the paper.

 Reading examples.tests